manpagez: man pages & more

 authentication handshake may fail.

-When using NTLM, the username can be specified simply as the username
+When using NTLM, the username can be specified without the domain name

 To include the domain name use either Down-Level Logon Name or UPN